 Content Note: Both are TV-14-like for innuendo and language.
 Mild overall.

 #63 Goblin (2016)

 Why You Should Watch: If you haven’t watched this BRILLIANT K-Drama yet, check it out as soon as possible.
 While most of the story takes place in the present day, you’ll also love the backstory and period flashbacks.

 Goblin is a genuinely unique paranormal romance series with gothic elements (including the perfect setting).

 Content Note: TV-14, but most episodes feel PG.

 #64 Gormenghast (2000)

-Why You Should Watch: This British miniseries boasts a fabulous cast, high production values, and an unforgettable story.
-Gormenghast is gothic fantasy at its best.
+Why You Should Watch: This British miniseries includes a fabulous cast, high production values, and an unforgettable story.
+Gormenghast is a gothic fantasy.
 Jonathan Rhys Meyers stars.

 Content Note: NR but would likely be TV-14.